dot-agent/nextpy/README.md

 ## Why another framework?

-In our quest to create self-writing applications, we delved deep into a labyrinth of coding tools, frameworks, and libraries.
+In our quest to create apps that write themselves, we delved deep into a labyrinth of coding tools, frameworks, and libraries.
 Our experiments spanned all major large language models (LLMs), thousands of prompts, and every major web development framework, from React to Streamlit.

+Insight
 > [!TIP]
-> We discovered that the choice of the underlying app framework can greatly influence the efficiency of code generation, regardless of the LLMs, prompts, or fine-tuning techniques employed.
+> We found that the choice of the foundational app framework significantly influences code generation efficiency, irrespective of the LLMs, prompts, or fine-tuning methods.

 Initially, reflex's flexibility seemed promising, aligning with several of our requirements.
-However, as we expremented with different web apps, crucial feature gaps emerged.
+However, as we experimented with different web apps, crucial feature gaps emerged.
 Bridging these gaps necessitated extensive "glue code," which dramatically slowed down development.

+For months, we resisted the urge to reinvent the wheel and tried to assemble different tools to bring our vision to life.
+Instead of creating a framework from scratch, we aimed to create an opinionated app starter kit by selectively incorporating the best features from top frameworks.
+Although we still view this project as a **full stack app starter kit** rather than a framework, the distinction is becoming somewhat blurred as we have developed several custom modules and made specific design decisions.

-For months, we resisted reinventing the wheel, piecing together disparate tools to forge our vision.
-But eventually, the ROI no longer justified this approach.
-Consequently, we began selectively integrating the best features from existing frameworks to craft a superior web app framework.
-This new framework combines Streamlit's simplicity with the speed and adaptability of Next.js.
-For the backend, we've chosen FastAPI for its straightforwardness, coupled with Pydantic for its robust type-checking.
-We've also embraced SQLModel for database connectivity.
-Our frontend was constructed using a customized version of the Reflex library, into which we've incorporated new components.
-We are currently in the process of rewriting the core Python-to-JavaScript compiler to maximize speed.
-Moreover, we have developed a simple, JSON-based database that leverages JSON as the data storage medium while providing SQL-like capabilities.
+This novel framework merges the simplicity of Streamlit with the speed and adaptability of Next.js.
+For the backend, we opted for FastAPI for its simplicity, coupled with Pydantic for robust type-checking.
+Our frontend was crafted using a tailored version of the Reflex library, incorporating new components.
+Currently, we are in the process of overhauling the core Python-to-JavaScript compiler to optimize speed.
+Additionally, we embraced SQLModel & SQLAlchemy for database connectivity.
+Furthermore, we have developed selected features specifically for generative AI.
+We have created a JSON-based database that uses JSON as the data storage medium, while also providing SQL-like capabilities.

-Our mission is to make Next.py the most efficient app framework, empowering both humans and AI agents.
+**Our mission?** Make Next.py the most efficient app framework, for humans and AI alike!

+Want to know more?
+Check out our manifesto! https://nextpy.org/manifesto/

 ## 🙏 Thanks